austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 ## Matrix vs. Discord

-Welcome!
+Thank you for considering Matrix.

-Matrix has long been a alternative to Discord, but many people still don't get the why.
+Matrix has been a popular alternative to Discord, but many people still don't get the why.
 We will start with why you should move from Discord to Matrix, followed by comparisons of specific feature and some helpful tips.
 But before we do that, let's start with...

 ## A Discussion on the Proper Definition of "Server"